YottaDB/YDBDoc/ProgGuide/commands.rst

 Example:

-Refer to the sockexamplemulti31.m program in the `Using Socket Devices <./ioproc.html#using-socket-devices>`_ section for more examples on the JOB command.
+Refer to the sockexamplemulti31.m program in the :ref:`using-sckt-devs` section for more examples on the JOB command.

+.. _kill-command:

 ----------------
 Kill